Felix-Galle/Felix-Galle/README.md

 #### Extra Notes

 - All of my projects & software are under MIT License unless specified in the project.
 Use freely but be aware that I may decide to private or archive some of the software if I choose to.
 - if you experience any errors with my software just send an issue message, and I'll try to sort it out.

+###### Disclaimers

+I tend to forget to prood read and there may be mistakes in my writing.
+I'm sorry for any confusion I may cause/have caused.

+My commit messages usually end up being complete jargon.
+I apologise for any confusion I may cause/have caused.